Table of Contents

 Pan-Fry the Fish:

-- Wash and rinse the whole little yellow croaker inside out thoroughly, cut fins, pat dry with a paper towel
+- Wash and rinse the whole fish inside out thoroughly, cut the fins, and pat dry with a paper towel.

-- Turn the heat to medium, heat a 12" hard anodized pan for 1 minute and then add oil, green onions and ginger.
+- Turn the heat to medium, heat a 12" hard anodized pan for 1 minute, and then add oil, spread evenly across the base of the frying pan using a silicone spatula, and then add green onions, and ginger.
 Stir and mix for about 10 seconds or till fragrant.

-- Turn the heat to low, cover the lid and cook for 10 minutes, see notes.
+- Turn the heat to low, cover the lid, and cook for 10 minutes.
+You may notice some juice coming out of the fish.

-- Turn the heat to simmer, flip the fish, cover the lid and cook the other side for another 10 minutes.
+- Remove the lid, flip the fish, and cook the other side for another 10 minutes.
+This step is to vaporize the juice and make the outside of the fish more crispy.

 - Turn off the heat.